mchung/heroku-buildpack-wordpress/README.markdown

 [See the WebPageTest report](http://www.webpagetest.org/result/130201_BB_624/)

-## Security disclosure

-Each time Wordpress is deployed, Heroku will fetch the latest buildpack from GitHub and execute the instructions in *compile* and *deploy*.
-This buildpack will download the latest precompiled versions of Nginx, PHP, and Wordpress from my personal [S3 bucket](http://heroku-buildpack-wordpress.s3.amazonaws.com) then add in config files from the [`setup`](https://github.com/mchung/wordpress-on-heroku/tree/master/setup) directory.

 ## But doesn't Heroku only run Ruby applications?

 Not anymore.
 Heroku's latest offerings (See [Celadon Cedar stack](http://devcenter.heroku.com/articles/cedar)) makes it easy (well, easyish) for developers to install and run any language, or service.